CosmWasm/cosmwasm/docs/GAS.md

 Cosmos SDK gas uses values that are smaller by a factor of 150, so those don't overflow as well.
 Since no Cosmos SDK gas values are processed inside of this repository, this is not our main concern.
-However, its good to know that we can safely pass them in uint64 fields, as long as the full range is supported.
+However, it's good to know that we can safely pass them in uint64 fields, as long as the full range is supported.
 This is the case for the C API as well as [JSON numbers](https://www.json.org/) as long as both sides support integers in their JSON implementation.
 Go and Rust do